conformal coating

-A PCB conformal coating is a protective chemical or polymer film applied to printed circuit boards (PCBs).
-This circuit board protective coating shields PCBs from environmental hazards, enhancing product reliability and extending their lifespan.
+A PCB conformal coating is a protective chemical or polymer film applied to a printed circuit assembly.
+This protective coating shields PCBs from environmental hazards, enhancing product reliability and extending their lifespan.

 Benefits of PCB Conformal Coating

-The key benefits of conformal coating of printed circuit boards include:
+The key benefits of conformal coating of printed circuit boards are all about protecting PCB assemblies in demanding environments:

 Protection from Contaminants: The coating forms a barrier that shields the circuit board from moisture, dust, dirt, fungus, and other contaminants.